 - Missing title insurance forces buyers to conduct independent title searches, adding cost and time that erodes the offer

-- Escrow records — property tax payments, insurance renewals — must be current and documented
+- Escrow records — property tax payment confirmations, insurance renewals — must be current and documented

 - A professional servicer maintains a data room-ready file as a standard output of ongoing servicing